 D. Medical Savings Account (MSA) Distributions

-For information on Arizona's MSA provisions, see the department's MSA brochure, Pub 542.
+For information on Arizona's MSA provisions, see the department's MSA brochure, Pub 542 at www.azdor.gov.

 You must add amounts received from an MSA here if any of the following apply.